Pope Francis recently issued a statement regarding abortion and the Extraordinary Jubilee of Mercy.

 Now to the statements the Pope didn’t make, but I hope to see Christian leaders make in the future.
 I have much respect for Pope Francis, and this isn’t leveled as a criticism toward him.
 Instead, this is my plea to the global Church.
 Will we work together toward these things?
 Because whether or not we’ve personally been involved in an abortion, we all have contributed to the problem because these are statements, or realities, that aren’t currently coming from the Christian community:

-- not having support for single moms at our church
+- not having support for single moms at our churches

 - not holding men responsible for their part in a pregnancy, but letting all stigma and responsibility fall on the woman

-- creating a culture where some sins are worse than others
+- creating a culture where some sins are deemed worse than others

-- not being honest about our own mistakes and failings, so we weren’t safe to approach
+- not being honest about our own mistakes and failings, making ourselves seem unsafe to approach

-As long as we act like the only people who are responsible for the abortion dilemma are the women who have them, we will never experience God’s healing of this issue.
-But if we will obey Jesus and examine the log in our own eye first, we will be able to see more clearly to help women navigate this complicated time.
+As long as we act like the only people who are responsible for the abortion dilemma are the women who have them, we will never experience God’s healing for this issue.
+But if we will obey Jesus and examine the log in our own eye first, we will be able to see more clearly to help women navigate this complicated issue.

 We are all in this together.
 All of us share the need to, in the words of Pope Francis, “obtain the true and generous forgiveness of the Father who renews all with his presence.”
 Let’s work together to see more and more people understand just how generous our Father is, and what complete renewal he offers all of us through his grace.